 What are typical levels of inattention, hyperactivity, and impulsivity?

-Inattention, hyperactivity, and impulsivity are common in children younger than 6 years of age.
+Inattention, hyperactivity, and impulsivity are common in students younger than 6 years of age.
 As they get older, the demands placed on them gradually increase and if they remain inattentive, hyperactive, or impulsive, they will likely have trouble keeping up in school and during activities.

 There are other circumstances during which children and teens may evidence inattention, hyperactivity, or impulsivity: